philgyford/django-ditto/docs/_build/html/_sources/services/flickr.rst.txt

 Fetch Photos
 ============

 Fetches data about Photos (including videos).
+The data fetched can be restricted by setting:

+- ``--days`` - fetch data from that many most recent days
+- ``--start`` - fetch from that date onward
+- ``--end`` - fetch from that date and earlier
+- ``--account`` - only fetch for a single Flickr account

+The ``start`` and ``end`` arguments can be combined to fetch data from within a range of dates.

+If no `--account` argument is supplied, data is fecthed for ALL Accounts.

-This will fetch data for ALL Photos for ALL Accounts:
+So, this will fetch data for ALL Photos for ALL Accounts:

 .. code-block:: shell